 Yes, our bottles love to look after your breast milk.
 We even have special lids that you can pop on to store your milk in the fridge or freezer.
 If you’re pumping and storing breast milk, our Pump and Go™ range may be handy too - it features a clever pouch that you use to pump, store, warm and feed (it’s our all in one show).
 This means there’s no need to transfer milk at any stage, so you’ll never lose a precious drop.

-Can I put bottles and teats in the dishwasher?
+Can I put bottles and nipples in the dishwasher?

 Before first use, disassemble all parts and place in boiling water for 5 minutes, this is to ensure good hygiene